SekouDiaoNlp/pylexique/docs/usage.rst

         ]
     }

-You can also provide multiple words and specify an output file to save the lexical information in a json file.
+You can also provide multiple words and/or specify an output file to save the lexical information in a json file.

 .. code-block:: bash